genXdev/GenXdev.Webbrowser/README.md

     This cmdlet was mend to be used, interactively.
     It performs some strange tricks to position windows, including invoking alt-tab keystrokes.
-    It is best not to touch the keyboard or mouse, while it is doing that, for the best experience.
+    It is best not to touch the keyboard or mouse, while it is doing that.

+    For fast launches of multple urls:
-    setting: -Monitor -1
+    SET    : -Monitor -1
-    AND    : not using any of these switches: -X, -Y, -Left, -Right, -Top, -Bottom or -RestoreFocus For browsers that are not installed on the system, no actions may be performed or errors occur - at all.
+    AND    : DO NOT use any of these switches: -X, -Y, -Left, -Right, -Top, -Bottom or -RestoreFocus

+    For browsers that are not installed on the system, no actions may be performed or errors occur - at all.
 -------------------------- EXAMPLE 1 --------------------------